viper8wyman/firstRepo/README.md

 Hello, World!
 ============
 This is my first repository on Github, so don't make fun.

+Time for a branch off the master.

 I love :dogs:, :chocolate:, :coke zero: